zopefoundation/zc.zk/src/zc/zk/README.txt

 Change History
 ==============

-1.1.1 (2012-??-??)
+1.2.0 (2012-12-14)
 ------------------

-Fixed: nonsensical error messages when trying to import properties at
+- A new script, zookeeper_set_property provides a simple way to update individual properties on a node.

-       the top-level of an import file.
+- Fixed: nonsensical error messages when trying to import properties at the top-level of an import file.

 1.1.0 (2012-11-07)
 ------------------